MTPE: strategies for your business

 There are different kinds of machine translation engines:mtpe strategies post editing

 • rule-based Machine Translation (RBMT) engines, the first to be developed, are based on a large number of linguistic, grammatical and syntactic rules set by programmers.
-The output produced by these machines can often be unnatural and unsmooth or have terminology errors, as the software struggles to recognize the specific context of the term;
+The output produced by these machines can often be unnatural and unsmooth or have terminology errors.
+In fact, the software struggles to recognize the specific context of the term.

 • neural engines (NMT, Neural Machine Translation) are the latest and most advanced in the field, exploiting the application of artificial intelligence applied to the field of translation.
 When faced with the input of large bilingual corpora into the engine, the software autonomously chooses which translation is best and is also able to learn and improve from the feedback of a human translator.
 Despite their excellent results, these engines still make concordance errors and may have difficulty translating very technical terms or unclear text.